 Spore-producing organisms are called cryptogams.
-Ferns and fern allies are cryptogams but I say nothing about them for on Canberra Nature Map they are included with the flowering plants.
+Ferns and fern allies are cryptogams but I say nothing about them for on Wodonga Nature Map they are included with the flowering plants.
 So, while I use the word cryptogam for brevity, I mean only 'spore producing organism other than ferns and fern allies'.
 The cryptogams are:

 Mosses, liverworts and hornworts (which make up the bryophytes).

 Fungi.
 Things such as mushrooms, puffballs, stinkhorns are spore producing structures of various fungi and spore-producing structures, in many cases ephemeral, are often referred to as fruit bodies.
 The permanent, feeding part of the fungus is out of sight (in wood, soil, dung, etc) and consists of a network of fine threads, called a mycelium.
 In essence, the mycelium is the fungal individual, just as a tree (not any of its fruits) is considered to be the individual.

 Lichens, each of which is a symbiotic partnership between a fungus and an alga or a cyanobacterium.
 The classification is based on the fungal partner and lichens are often referred to as lichenized fungi.
 Those lacking symbiotic algal or cyanobacterial partners are the non-lichenized fungi.
 The separation of lichenized from non-lichenized fungi is artificial, with no taxonomic basis, but is nevertheless useful in everyday talk.
 When people use the word 'fungi' they generally mean non-lichenized fungi and that's how 'fungi' will be used in comments about Wodonga Nature Map sightings.
 It would be mind-numbingly pedantic to say 'non-lichenized fungi.'

 Algae and cyanobacteria (the latter sometimes referred to as blue-green algae).